 - Add the parsley and stir to combine.

 - Add the tomato paste and dried herbs and stir to combine.
 Allow the tomato paste to caramelise for a minute or two before adding the carrots, water or stock, remaining flavourings and lentils.
 Cook for however long you’d like – you can leave the soup cooking away, or just until the vegetables are tender.
 I prefer just tender vegetables.
-Do whatever you prefer, noting you might need to add more liquid (and thus perhaps more flavourings) if you cook your soup for a longer time.
+Do whatever you prefer, noting you might need to add more liquid (and thus perhaps more flavourings) if you cook your soup for a longer time period.

-- About 5-10 before serving, add the chopped kale.
+- About 5-10 before serving add the chopped kale.
 This way it will retain it’s lovely green colour and a bit of bite.

 - Adjust for seasoning and lemon juice before plating up.
 Serve with the remaining parsley, and some parmesan and garlic infused oil if you like.